helium/HIP/0047-increase-dkg-penalty.md

-However, given the fact that all penalties decay to zero over time (currently approximately 2 weeks’ time) and the average time between elections for any individual validator is 5 to 6 days, the risk should be seen as acceptable in order to improve the performance of the network as a whole..
+However, given the fact that all penalties decay to zero over time (currently approximately 2 weeks’ time) and the average time between elections for any individual validator is 5 to 6 days, the risk should be seen as acceptable in order to improve the performance of the network as a whole.

 # Rationale and Alternatives